November 1918 insurgency in Alsace–Lorraine: Overview

-While the soviet councils disbanded themselves with the departure of the German troops between November 11 and 17, the arrival of the French Army stabilized the situation: French troops put the region under military occupation and entered Strasbourg on November 21.
-The Nationalrat proclaimed the return of Alsace to France on December 5, even though this process did not gain international recognition until the signature of the Treaty of Versailles in 1919.
+While the workers' and soldiers' councils disbanded themselves with the departure of the German troops between 11 and 17 November, the arrival of the French Army stabilized the situation: French troops put the region under military occupation and entered Strasbourg on 21 November.
+The MSPD led National Council proclaimed the return of Alsace to France on 5 December, even though this process did not gain international recognition until the signature of the Treaty of Versailles in 1919.